ratymatti/findYourHat/README.md

 in game area by typing compass points 'N', 'W', 'S' and 'E'.
 You have to type capitalized letters.
 There's also one trap in the game area, try to avoid falling to it.
 If you find your hat without falling in a hole, you win!

+You can move in the game area by typing directions 'n', 'e', 's' or 'w' to console.

 ## Instructions

-- Comment out the prompt from line 32 of the script file.

-- Start a live server and open console
+- Open html with live server

-- Uncomment the prompt
+- Open console

+- Type newGame() to console

 - Play the game!